yingwei123/ResumeBuilder/README.md

 # Resume Builder

 Resume Builder is a web application that allows users to create, edit, and export professional resumes with ease.
 It features a user-friendly interface, real-time preview, and an AI-powered chat assistant to help with resume writing.
+Can be found here: https://resume-util.netlify.app/ This is hosted in netlify so if it becomes inactive there might be a cold restart when you try accessing it.
+You can wait and reload and it should work again.

 ## Features